shred/acme4j/src/doc/docs/ca/zerossl.md

 * `acme://zerossl.com` - Production server

-ZeroSSL does not provide a staging server (as of Feburary 2024).
+ZeroSSL does not provide a staging server (as of February 2024).

 ## Note